 •Fill bathtub or buckets with water for cleaning and flushing toilets.

-•Put copies of important documents in a waterproof, portable container in an easily accessible
+•Put copies of important documents in a waterproof, portable container in an easily accessible location

 Never try to power the house with a generator (back feeding); this is an extremely dangerous practice and could overload circuitry and burn down your home.